California summer nights are tailor-made for outdoor concerts. As long days turn into night, Mother Nature turns down the thermostat and balmy breezes

 Hollywood Bowl, Los Angeles

-Picnics at twilight, laid-back ambiance and the best performers you'll find anywhere grace this long-running summer series that includes classical, jazz, blues and other musical styles.
+The Hollywood Bowl is all about picnics at twilight, laid-back ambiance and the best performers you'll find anywhere.
+The long-running summer series includes classical music from the LA Philharmonic, along with jazz, blues, and other musical styles.

 Humphrey's By the Bay Concerts, San Diego